ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Prepare for your first run

 Make sure you have the latest version of Nextflow, as well as the latest version of Docker (if running the pipeline on a laptop / PC) or Singularity (if running on a high-performance cluster).
+Pipeline was tested with Nextflow v23.10.0.5889 and Docker v23.0.1.

 ### Prepare your input data